ersuman/css/README.md

 **2) `.col-246i`** : this will present 2, 4, 6 items in a row for sm, md, lg sizes respectively
 **3) `.col-123456i`** : this will ... now you know what i meant to say :D

+At first link this css file inside <head> tag as
+`<link rel="stylesheet" type="text/css" href="https://raw.githubusercontent.com/ersuman/css/master/ResponsiveColumn.css" />`

-You can use these classes as your html classes as,
+Then, you can use these classes as your html classes as,

 Html with angular example
 ``` html